horchi/linux-p4d/README.md

 - for a test enter the web address http://<IP_of_RPi>/index.php

 The default username and password for the login is
-Benutzername: p4
+User: p4
-Passwort: p4-3200
+Pass: p4-3200

-Fist WEBIF steps to enable data logging:
+Fist steps to enable data logging:

 1.) log in
 2.)
 Setup -> Aufzeichnung -> Init
-  select the values you like to record and save by clicking 'Speichern' 3.)
+    select the values you like to record and store your selection (click 'Speichern') 3.)
 Menu -> Init
 4.)
 Menu -> Aktualisieren